 “Provide a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance.”

 What is the CCF?

-The Combined Cadet Force (CCF) is a voluntary youth organisation in schools and colleges.
-Operating in both the state and independent sectors, it is sponsored and administered by the Ministry of Defence (MOD).
-CCF units, known as contingents, may comprise up to 4 sections: Royal Navy (RN), Royal Marines (RM), Army and Royal Air Force (RAF).
-The MOD sponsors the CCF and provides some financial aid, administered by the respective single Services which in our case is the Royal Navy.
+The Combined Cadet Force (CCF) is a voluntary youth organisation based in schools and colleges.
+It is sponsored and administered by the Ministry of Defence.
+CCF units, known as contingents, may comprise up to 4 sections: Royal Navy, Royal Marines, Army and Royal Air Force.
+The MOD sponsors the CCF and provides some financial aid, administered by the respective service – which in our case is the Royal Navy.